What Happened to Reunion for Windows?

 In July 1997, Reunion for Windows was acquired by another company, Sierra (a publisher of entertainment, productivity, and educational software located in Bellevue, WA.)

-What happened to Reunion for Macintosh?
+What happened to Reunion for Mac?